Track Leader: Isa Whitaker

 Track Leader: Erica Gunnison

 Earth Skills and Primitive Skills are ever increasing in popularity at our event and at other events in the region.
 From survival techniques to sharpening knives, relearn the basic tools of living that our ancestors knew by heart.
 In 2019, enjoy Traditional Foods of the Cherokee with Mary Crowe; Ethnobotany with Lauren Bacchus; Primal Play with Elijah Strongheart; and Woodslore & Wildwoods Wisdom with Doug Elliott.

 Thinking of starting your own farm?
 Have you just began your farming journey?
-This track is designed to showcase successful local beginning farmers who are really ‘doing it’ in our region.
+This track is designed to showcase beginning farmers who are really 'doing it' in our region.
 Get insight into navigating the farming landscape of WNC.
-Presenters will paint a realistic and personal view of successes and failures in Sustainable Agriculture Practices with Pam Dawling; Intro to Flower Farming with Niki Irving; Finding your Niche with Evan Chender; and The Regenerative Revolution with Rhyne Cureton.
+Presenters will paint a realistic and personal view of successes and failures in Sustainable Agriculture 101 with TBD; Intergenerational Mentorship with Felicia Bell & DJ Baker; Black Farmers: The New Generation with Kendrick Ransome; and Smart Tools, Healthy Body with Nazirahk Amen.
 Beginning commercial farmers welcome.

 Track Leader: Joe Evans